Laravel

 php artisan vendor:publish

-file in your app that you can modify to set your configuration.
+This will create a config/cloudflare.php file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

 Usage